microsoft/generative-ai-for-beginners/README.md

 One of the best ways to learn is learning with others!
 Join our [official AI Discord server](https://aka.ms/genai-discord?WT.mc_id=academic-105485-koreyst) to meet and network with other learners taking this course and get support.
 Who knows?
 You might find your next co-founder there!

 ## 🧠 Want to learn more?
-After completing this course, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!
+After completing this course, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue levelling up your Generative AI knowledge!

 ##  🚀  Are you a startup or got an idea you want to launch?